Mongoose Online Tutorials

 Herpestina was a scientific name proposed by Charles Lucien Bonaparte in 1845 who considered the mongooses a subfamily of the Viverridae.
 In 1864, John Edward Gray classified the mongooses into three subfamilies: Galidiinae, Herpestinae and Mungotinae.
 This grouping was supported by Reginald Innes Pocock in 1919, who referred to the family as "Mungotidae".

 Genetic research based on nuclear and mitochondrial DNA analyses revealed that the Galidiinae are more closely related to Madagascar carnivores, including the fossa and Malagasy civet.
-Galidiinae is presently considered a subfamily of Eupleridae.
+Galidiinae is considered a subfamily of Eupleridae.

 Subfamily Genus Species Image of type species